dev1virtuoso/Machine-Learning/README.md

 The machine learning project focuses on developing intelligent algorithms and models that can learn from data and make predictions or take actions based on that learning.
 Within this repository, you will find the code implementation for a variety of machine learning tasks, including linear regression, natural language processing, and more.

+## Using MonoRepo Approach

+This repository utilizes the MonoRepo approach, which involves integrating multiple related projects or modules into a single repository.
+This approach facilitates code sharing and simplifies the management of project configurations and module dependencies.
+By adopting the MonoRepo approach, it becomes easier to share code across repositories and manage module dependencies effectively.
+Additionally, it improves project management efficiency and streamlines the project structure.

 ## Getting Started

 To begin working with the machine learning project, follow these steps: